-Join Aspen UK at The Good Business Festival in Liverpool for our three-part series The Joy of Disagreement.
-Click here to find out more about the festival, and how you can join us.
+Aspen UK partnered with The Good Business Festival in Liverpool for our three-part series The Joy of Disagreement.
+Click here to find out more about the festival.

 Big Pharma: lessons from the pandemic